MrDeep209/BaseInstall/README.md

 # BaseInstall
-The first things I do when presented with a clean debian based installation.
-InstallNoUser.sh is if the user was created already.
+Automating an install of a clean ubuntu/debian based server.
+InstallNoUser.sh is the same script without the hostname and user added.